 In the soup category, there’s the Tomato Bisque which can be purchased by the cup, bowl or bread bowl.
 It can also be combined with the nicely assembled Grown Up Grilled Cheese which includes cheddar, American and pepper jack cheeses on sourdough bread.
 My favorite item on the menu is an appetizer known as the “Almost Famous” Cucumber Bruschetta.
 This delightful departure from the standard includes diced cucumbers, feta, dill, Havarti cheese and shallot oil served with balsamic drizzled toast points.
 It’s been a crowd pleaser every time I’ve ordered it.

-Click here for a look at their menu.
-Irish Eyes has two other locations in Rehoboth Beach and Milton - but you can't beat dining on the deck in Lewes!
+Click here for a look at the menu.
+Irish Eyes has another location in Milton – but you can’t beat dining on the deck in Lewes!